360 degree feedback questions [with examples]

 Moving beyond numbers is vital to achieving actual change from the feedback given to the employee.
 Many factors in the workplace aren't quantifiable, at least not in a way that makes employees feel motivated.
 Instead, your 360 feedback tool is a great complement to other performance appraisal methods, as it adds the qualitative and interpersonal aspects of performance.

 Although often neglected, the length of your survey has a big impact on its effectiveness.
 If it's too long, people may not put the same effort into each answer.
 It can also be challenging for the person being reviewed to handle too much data.
 It's usually best to keep your 360 surveys short and sweet, focusing on the most important questions.

 For more information about which style might best suit your needs or how we could help you with this process, please reach out to our team!

 Read more about 360 feedback systems in performance appraisals: 360-degree feedback in performance reviews

 What should be included in 360 feedback surveys?

-360-degree surveys should include both open-ended and closed-ended questions about an employees performance and behaviour.
+360-degree surveys should include both open-ended and close-ended questions about an employees performance and behaviour.
 The questions should be phrased in a way that encourages constructive feedback.